yyeternal/SA-Web-App/documents/ProjectGroupReport_1.md

  * As a student, I want to be able to view all open SA positions to see what would appeal most to me.
  * As a student, I want to be able to view all of the important information about the position to see if I am available and willing to SA this class.
  * As a student, I want to be able to apply for multiple SA positions with my academic information in order to potentially get the role.
+ * As a student, I want to be able to edit my profile in case any of my information changes.
  * As an instructor, I want to view all of the SA applications related to my course sections.
  * As an instructor, I want to be able to view the students who have applied to the position to see how many have applied for this course.
  * As an instructor, I want to be able to view if a student has already been assigned to a different course to determine if they would have enough time to SA my course.
+ * As an instructor, I want to be able to edit my profile in case any of my information changes.